0xmid00/infosec/generic-methodologies-and-resources/bash/README.md

  ls -l / 2> file.txt

 # stdout + stderr (&>, >&)
-ls -l / &> stdout_stderr.txt # redirect the both stdout and stderr to the file ls -l / 1> stdout.txt 2> stderr.txt # redirect the stdout to a file and the stderr to another file
+ls -l / &> stdout_stderr.txt # redirect the both stdout and stderr to the file ls -l / 2>&1 stdout_stderr.txt # redirect the both stdout and stderr to the file ls -l / 1> stdout.txt 2> stderr.txt # redirect the stdout to a file and the stderr to another file

 # stdin ( < )